Kevin Anstrom, PhD

 Director, Data Solutions for Clinical Trials

-Kevin J. Anstrom, Ph.D., is the Associate Director of Biostatistics at the Duke Clinical Research Institute and an Associate Professor in the Department of Biostatistics and Bioinformatics at Duke University.
+Kevin J. Anstrom, Ph.D., is the Director of Biostatistics at the Duke Clinical Research Institute and a Professor in the Department of Biostatistics and Bioinformatics at Duke University.
 Key research interests include clinical trials, comparative effectiveness analysis, health economics, and medical informatics.

 Employed by the DCRI since 1997, Dr. Anstrom was initially a statistician within the Outcomes Group.
 After joining the faculty, his interests shifted primarily to applications within clinical trials.
 Now much of Dr. Anstrom’s work is as a Principal Investigator (PI) of coordinating centers with a focus on study design and operational efficiency.